Hi, I’m Karen!

 - Bush Flower essence mini balance

-Select at least two services and receive 10% off of the total price.
+Select at least two services and receive a complementary salt therapy session.

 Get the most out of your time with us